 First Minister of Wales, Carwyn Jones said: “Some of the darkest moments in Europe’s recent history, we will not forget Srebrenica here in Wales.
 We want to live in a society that spurns prejudice and embraces tolerance, that’s why it’s so important we remember and ensure that the intolerance and religious and racial hatred that took place in the Balkans, only twenty years ago, will never be repeated.”

 Dr Waqar Azmi OBE, Chairman of Remembering Srebrenica said: “This year is the 20th anniversary of the genocide that occurred in Srebrenica – the single greatest atrocity committed on European soil since the Second World War and a brutal reminder of man’s inhumanity to man.

-“Memorial events in Cardiff and across the UK will not only commemorate those men and boys who were systematically murdered in Srebrenica, but allow those present to consider how they might make a personal contribution to help build a better, safer and stronger society through learning the lessons of history.”
+“Memorial community action in Cardiff and across the UK will not only commemorate those men and boys who were systematically murdered in Srebrenica, but allow those present to consider how they might make a personal contribution to help build a better, safer and stronger society through learning the lessons of history.”